-Finetec is a German company that makes opaque metallic watercolors.
+Finetec GmbH is a family-owned German company that makes opaque metallic watercolors.
 These lightfast watercolors are handmade from mica pigments and gum arabic.
 The watercolors have mica in them, which makes them very shimmery.
 The company sells a few different palettes, so you can choose which one fits you based on personal preference.
 Personally, I like two specific palettes.
 First, the Golds palette, which has an elegant mix of five gold tones plus a silver.

-While you may immediately associate watercolors with painting, many calligraphers use Finetec as a gold ink!
-Finetec makes a wonderful ink because you can control the opacity, mix colors, and take advantage of easy transportation.
+While you might associate watercolors with painting, many calligraphers use Finetec as a gold ink!
+Finetec makes a wonderful ink because you can control the opacity, mix colors, and easily transport it.

 How to Use the Finetec Palette

-To transform the Finetec palette into a shimmery gold calligraphy ink, you just need to moisten the pan(s) of your choice with a bit of water!
-(I usually use 1/4 to 1/2 a teaspoon).
-Let the water sit on the Finetec for about 30 seconds, then use a small paintbrush (size 0 to 2) to mix it.
+To transform the Finetec palette into a shimmery gold calligraphy ink, you need to moisten the pan(s) of your choice with a bit of water.
+(I usually use 1/4 to 1/2 a teaspoon.)
+Let the water sit on the watercolor for about 30 seconds, then use a small paintbrush (size 2-ish) to mix it in.
 As soon as you achieve the viscosity of heavy cream, you’re ready to write!
-To see Finetec gold ink preparation in action, you can watch this three minute video:
+To see these instructions in action, watch the short video below:

-If you’re not familiar with using the Finetec palette, you will more than likely experience ink flow issues.
-To remedy those issues, you’ll want to be vigilant about two things.
-First of all, make sure there’s enough water mixed into your Finetec!
+If you’re not familiar with using the Finetec watercolors for making gold calligraphy, you might encounter ink flow issues.
+To ensure a smooth writing experience, it’s important to be vigilant about two things.
+First, make sure there’s enough water mixed into your watercolor!
 If the mixture is too thick, it won’t flow off the nib.

-Second, make sure you clean off your nib often with water and a non-fibrous cloth while using Finetec.
-Shoot for cleaning every two minutes, max.
-The mica particles in the watercolor tend to stick to the nib, which can gunk things up and affect ink flow!
+Second, clean off your nib often with water and a non-fibrous cloth while using Finetec.
+Shoot for cleaning the nib every two minutes.
+The mica particles in the watercolor tend to cling to the nib, which can gunk things up and affect ink flow!

 Finally, don’t forget that you can switch it up and use Finetec as a traditional watercolor!
-I used a small paintbrush and Finetec gold to create the border for this cute animal art.
+I used a small paintbrush and Finetec gold to enhance this pretty lily drawing.

 Where to Find Finetec

-Of course, if you have any questions about using the Finetec palette, you are more than welcome to ask in the comments!
+If you have any questions about making gold calligraphy or writing with metallic watercolors, you are more than welcome to ask in the comments!
 I’ll be glad to help when I have a moment.
-In the meantime, I hope that you learned something from this post — I know that you’ll be creating stunning gold calligraphy in no time!
+In the meantime, I hope that you learned something from this post.
+I know that you’ll be creating stunning gold calligraphy in no time!